Château de LangeaisChâteau de Langeais

 Discover the Château de Langeais!

-Dive into the heart of history at the château de Langeais, a jewel in the Loire Valley between the Middle Ages and the Renaissance.
-Through 15 richly furnished rooms, explore the world of Louis XI and relive the royal wedding of Anne of Brittany and Charles VIII, narrated by Stéphane Bern.
-Take a stroll in the park with its century-old trees and enjoy entertainment for young and old.
+Plunge into the heart of history at the Château de Langeais.
+Explore the world of Louis XI in 15 richly furnished rooms, and relive the royal wedding of Anne of Brittany and Charles VIII.
+Take a stroll in the park, with its century-old trees, and enjoy a range of activities for young and old alike.

-📅 Open all year round – Check opening times and book now!
+📅 Open all year round

 A castle with two faces